-On the whole the level of the test wasmoderate to tough.
+On the whole the level of the test was moderate.
 The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.Quantsection was tougher than reasoning section.
-Verbal section wasmoderate.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.

-A good student could have scored 90+ percentile by attempting 10-12 questions with approx. 80 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 9-12 questions with approx. 80 % accuracy.

 Students found this section easier than DI this time.
 The Quantitative section had 3 easy, 14 medium and 5 difficult questions.
 Selection of questions was important to crack this section.
 There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
 A good student could have scored 90+ percentile by attempting around 9-12 questions with approx. 80% accuracy.

 The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 Quant section was tougher than reasoning section Verbal section was moderate.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and placement require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.